mvolkmann/blog/src/sample.md

 export default app;
 ```

-This code begins by define the `Dog` type.
+This code begins by defining the `Dog` type.
 It then declares a `Map` to hold dogs where
 the keys are unique ids and the values are `Dog` objects.